deepimagej/CI-deepimagej-bioimage-io/README.md

 * The output is a test summary for each of the input models, saved as YAML files.
 * The test summary is marked as "pass" if the model was able to run on DeepImageJ headless mode and produce the correct output.
 * If the model fails the testing process, the test summary contains information about the encountered error.
-* All test summaries are saved in the `gh-pages` branch of this repository.
+* All test summaries are saved in the [`gh-pages`](https://github.com/deepimagej/CI-deepimagej-bioimage-io/tree/gh-pages) branch of this repository.
-* Additional information, such as a detailed report with the results for every model (`report.json`) and a summary of the results (`Readme.md`) are also saved in that branch.
+* That branch contains also additional information of the latest CI run, such as a detailed report with the results for every model ([`report.json`](https://github.com/deepimagej/CI-deepimagej-bioimage-io/blob/gh-pages/report.json))and a brief summary of the results ([`Readme.md`](https://github.com/deepimagej/CI-deepimagej-bioimage-io/blob/gh-pages/Readme.md)).

 ![ci_stages](resources/documentation_imgs/ci_concept.png)